snknitin/PyTorch_learn/README.md

 So if the dtype of your numpy array is np.int8, then you'll get an error

         torch.from_numpy(np_array)  # This will convert the nd array into torch.DoubleTensor by default

         torch_tensor.numpy() # Converts the torch tensor to a numpy nd array

 # CPU to GPU

+When you use gpu to accelerate your model, every tensor must be on gpu

+        tensor_cpu.cuda() # Moves to gpu
+        tensor_cpu.cpu()  # Moves to cpu.
+This is the default